SAP-samples/teched2025-XP262/exercises/ex1-SAP_Application_Extension_Methodology/README.md

 ## Exercise 1.2: SAP Application Extension Methodology - Phase 1: Assess Extension Use Case

 ### Task:
-1. Learn about the SAP Application Extension Methodology - [Phase 1: Assess Extension Use Case](https://help.sap.com/docs/sap-btp-guidance-framework/sap-application-extension-methodology/phase-1-assess-extension-use-case?locale=en-US)
+1. Learn about the SAP Application Extension Methodology -
+<a href="https://help.sap.com/docs/sap-btp-guidance-framework/sap-application-extension-methodology/phase-1-assess-extension-use-case?locale=en-US)" target="_blank">Phase 1: Assess Extension Use Case</a>
-2. Take a look at the sample solution for System Context, Business Context & Requirement, and Application Extension Use Case.
-To speed up the workshop we already provide you with the solution.
+2. Read the example solution for System Context, Business Context & Requirement, and Application Extension Use Case.
+To speed up the hands-on exercicse, we already provide you with the solution.
 In later exercises you will fill out the templates on your own.

 ### System Context
 <details>